PacktPublishing/DevOps-Unleashed-with-Git-and-GitHub/README.md

 ## Installation of Linux on Windows

-To install Linux on Windows using WSL, follow the instructions provided in the [official Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).
+To install Linux on Windows using WSL, follow the instructions provided in the [official Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install). nerSource Commons Foundation.

-## About the Author

-[Yuki Hattori](https://www.linkedin.com/in/yukihattori/), an architect at GitHub, showcases his hands-on expertise in DevOps and technical advice for enterprise clients.
-He began as a software engineer and progressed to a Cloud Solution Architect at Microsoft, overseeing cloud architecture and DevOps.
-A strong advocate for open-source culture within an enterprise, he champions InnerSource adoption, serving as a board member of the InnerSource Commons Foundation.
 This nonprofit role drives global InnerSource adoption, breaking down organizational silos for innovation.

 ## How to Contribute?